How to avoid jet lag and arrive full of energy

 You can also pack dried goji berries, dried strawberries or date and oat bars to snack on for a slow energy boost so you’re not tempted to tuck in to whatever the airline is serving up.

-Supplement.
-Lots of business people and moguls swear by Lumity supplements as it’s easy to pack and you can take it on the plane with you, so don’t forget to stock up before you leave home.
+Lots of business people and moguls swear by Lumity supplements, they’re easy to pack and you can take them on the plane with you, so don’t forget to stock up before you leave home.
+Lumity’s Skin Nutrients Facial Oil is a dream to have to hand while you’re flying as you’ll keep your skin happy and ensure it’s not dried out.

 Instead, download a meditation app or do some yoga.
 (The meditation app will be helpful to listen to when you want to rest and relax on the flight too).
 Drink the biggest, healthiest smoothie you can get your hands on before you leave so you’re bursting with nutrients and feeling happy and calm when you’re walking to the gate.
 We have heard that Gwyneth Paltrow has two wheatgrass shots before flying to help fight jet lag, but anything that’s got lots of good, fresh vitamins in it will keep you fuelled throughout the flight.